KUB's Time of Use Rate for EV Charging: How It Works

 Confirm you are a KUB residential electric customer

 Check your electricity bill or log into your KUB account at kub.org.
-The rebate is for residential accounts — not commercial or business accounts.
-Have your KUB account number ready; you'll need it on the rebate form.
+Have your account number ready for the call.

 -